Association of Free Lutheran Congregations: Coordinating Committee

 The coordinating committee consists of seven members from the congregations currently part of the AFLC.
 The main duties of the coordinating committee includes monitoring the pastoral roster, monitoring the congregational roster, and providing guidance for the other ministries of the AFLC, including youth, evangelism, parish education, etc.

 Schools Corporation

 The schools corporation's main delegation is the election of the board of trustees, that governs the Free Lutheran Bible College and Seminary (FLBCS).
 This corporation consists of fifty members from the congregations of the AFLC.
 The AFLC leaders decided to create a Lutheran Bible School patterned after the fundamental teachings of the Lutheran Bible Institute founded in 1919.
 The school was opened in 1966 with 13 students but grew to 35 the next year.
-By the 1990s, the school, renamed to Association Free Lutheran Bible Seminary, was averaging 105 students.
+By the 1990s, the school, renamed to Association Free Lutheran Bible School, was averaging 105 students.
 Today there are approximately 100 students attending the school.